-Acute HCV infection refers to the 6-month period after infection acquisition, though definitions vary and the distinction between acute and early chronic infection is somewhat arbitrary.
-In Australia, it is estimated that approximately 8500–9000 new infections occur each year.[1,3] While in some cases acute HCV infection may develop after discrete exposure (eg, a needle-stick injury in a health care worker), detection of acute HCV infection is often hampered by its asymptomatic or non-specific presentation, lack of specific diagnostic tests and the inherent difficulties in identifying and following individuals at highest risk of transmitting and acquiring HCV, including PWID.
-Another high-risk group for HCV transmission is HIV-positive MSM, in whom sexual or permucosal transmission has become increasingly common.,, Risk factors for sexual transmission include, but are not limited to, traumatic sexual practices, recreational non-injecting drug use, group sex and the presence of a co-existent sexually transmitted infection.
+Acute HCV infection refers to the 6-month period after infection acquisition, although definitions vary and the distinction between acute and early chronic infection is somewhat arbitrary.
+In Australia, it is estimated that about 8500–9000 new infections occur each year.[1,3] While in some cases acute HCV infection may develop after discrete exposure (eg, a needle-stick injury in a health care worker), detection of acute HCV infection is often hampered by its asymptomatic or non-specific presentation, lack of specific diagnostic tests and the inherent difficulties in identifying and following individuals at highest risk of transmitting and acquiring HCV, including PWID.
+Another high-risk group for HCV transmission is HIV-positive MSM, in whom sexual or permucosal transmission has become increasingly common.[92,110,111] Risk factors for sexual transmission include, but are not limited to, traumatic sexual practices, recreational non-injecting drug use, group sex and the presence of a coexistent sexually transmitted infection.

 The preferred criteria for diagnosis of acute HCV infection are: i) positive anti-HCV IgG and a documented negative anti-HCV IgG in the previous 12 months; or ii) positive serum HCV RNA test and a documented negative serum HCV RNA test and negative anti-HCV IgG in the previous 12 months.
-Alternative, less stringent criteria are the presence of positive serum HCV RNA regardless of anti-HCV IgG and with: i) an acute rise in ALT level > 10 × ULN; or ii) an acute rise in ALT level > 5 × ULN, with documented normal ALT level within the past 12 months; or iii) in individuals with a previously high ALT level, an acute rise to 3.5 times the baseline ALT level; and in the absence of serological evidence of HAV or HBV infection or other causes of acute hepatitis.
+Alternative, less stringent criteria are the presence of positive serum HCV RNA regardless of anti-HCV IgG and with: i) an acute rise in ALT level > 10 x ULN; or ii) an acute rise in ALT level > 5 x ULN, with documented normal ALT level within the past 12 months; or iii) in individuals with a previously high ALT level, an acute rise to 3.5 times the baseline ALT level; and in the absence of serological evidence of HAV or HBV infection or other causes of acute hepatitis.
 Documentation of seroconversion is difficult in the absence of routine serological testing, but monitoring of at-risk populations, including PWID and HIV-positive MSM, may be beneficial.
 There is no single definitive laboratory test to distinguish acute from chronic HCV infection.